 Each person’s grief journey is absolutely personal and unique.
 The prayers, video presentations by highly qualified Christian counselors and personal stories will reassure you that although it is hard to live through a grief experience, there is hope that adjustment to a new life will come.
 You are not alone.

-Participation is open to adult SJLC members and nonmembers (17 yrs to 120) of all faiths and denominations.
+Participation is open to adult SJLC members and nonmembers (17 yrs+) of all faiths and all denominations at no charge.
 We hope you will spread the news to grieving people in your circles.

 Visit the GriefShare website for more information: https://www.griefshare.org/

 Mental Illness/Health Support Group